 As a beginner, try to surf mostly waves under three feet tall and avoid surfing during times of high wind or storms.
-Avoid large crowds as much as possible and know basic surfing etiquette for right-of-way in the water.
+Avoid large crowds as much as possible and follow basic surfing etiquette for right-of-way in the water.

 The following 10 spots won’t always work for a beginner, but it’s likely that at any given time, at least a few will be viable and fun options.

-- Tips for beginner surfers: Try to surf waves under 3 feet, avoid crowded spots, avoid surfing in stormy conditions, and choose spots that lack dangerous obstacles like reef, rocks and rip tides.
+- Tips for beginner surfers: try to surf waves under 3 feet, avoid crowded spots, avoid surfing in stormy conditions, and choose spots that lack dangerous obstacles like reef, rocks and rip tides.

 - Familiarize yourself with surfing etiquette and right-of-way in the water.

 Launiupoko is a family-oriented beginner surf break in West Maui.
-It’s easily accessible from Honoapiilani Highway about 10 minutes south of Lahaina and is marked clearly just past mile marker 18.
+It’s easily accessible from Honoapiilani Highway about 10 minutes south of Lahaina and is marked clearly just past Mile Marker 18.
 Launiupoko is popular among local families, longboarders, stand up paddleboarders and beginner surfers.

-Breakwall, located just off Front Street in the heart of Lahaina and just south of the harbor, is hit or miss for beginner surfing.
+Breakwall, located just off of Front Street in the heart of Lahaina and just south of the harbor, is hit or miss for beginner surfing.
 When the waves are small, it’s a great spot to learn to surf and the go-to break for surf lessons on the Westside.
 However, during large swells and especially during the summer months, Breakwall can get too big and chaotic for a beginner to paddle out safely.

 Kaanapali Beach is a picturesque surf break in Kaanapali just outside the Kaanapali Alii and to the right of the Marriott.
 The beach is consistently ranked as one of the most beautiful in the world.
 It’s also a top place to learn to surf on the island.

 Grandma’s is the only surf break in Maui with an adjacent campground.
 There are waves to be had just a few feet away from Papalaua Park.
-Grandma’s is the first turn off on the left after the tunnel on Honoapiilani Highway, with surfable waves between mile markers 11 and 11.5 (Note that the GPS often directs to Papalaua in Lahaina, so pay close attention to the mile markers and signs).
+Grandma’s is the first turn on the left after the tunnel on Honoapiilani Highway, with surfable waves between Mile Markers 11 and 11.5 (Note that the GPS often directs to Papalaua in Lahaina, so pay close attention to the mile markers and signs).
 Amenities are few, but there are porta-potties and trashcans.
 Rentals are available in Kihei or Lahaina, each about a 15-20 minute drive in opposite directions.

 Paia Bay in Paia can sometimes work as a beginner surf break in the winter, when Ho’okipa is just a little bit too big.
 It is rarely surfable in the summer months.
-When waves are small, Paia Bay offers a sandy beach to paddle out from and several spots to surf.
+When waves are small, Paia Bay offers a sandy beach from which to paddle out and several spots to surf.
 The waves here can be deceiving, sometimes looking big but then losing power right before they break.